← Brayden WatkinsThe Benchmark

 actually looks like.

 Every task ships with four files.
 The verifier suite is the judge.
 It runs the agent’s output and asserts on the contract.
-Below is a slice from tasks/01-input-validation/verifier/validation.test.js.
+Below are three tests excerpted from tasks/01-input-validation/verifier/validation.test.js.

 test('rejects null input', () => {